EsdrasXavier/dice-roller/README.md

-# dice-roller
+# Dice Roller
-A simple dice roller made in Ruby,
+A simple dice roller made in Ruby, for learn purpose.